summa-dev/summa-solvency/backend/README.md

 ## Examples

 The sequence in which the examples are introduced closely relates to the steps of the Summa protocol.
-These examples will be help to understand how the Summa works with the Summa contract and the user side.
+These examples will help to understand how the Summa works with the Summa contract and the user side.

 ### 1. Generating Message Signatures